farukinomaan/guardian-crypt/README.md

-# 🔒 GuardianCrypt: Military-Grade File Encryption
+# 🔒 [GuardianCrypt]: Military-Grade File Encryption

-GuardianCrypt is a fast, secure, and user-friendly web application for encrypting and decrypting files using military-grade **AES-256 GCM** cryptography.
+[GuardianCrypt] is a fast, secure, and user-friendly web application for encrypting and decrypting files using military-grade **AES-256 GCM** cryptography.
 It operates on a **zero-knowledge** principle, meaning your password and file data are processed securely without being stored or logged on the server.

 The application is built with a modern **Next.js** (App Router) frontend and a lightweight, high-performance **Python Flask** backend.

+Demo: [GuardianCrypt]
 ---

 ## ✨ Features